Who Is Uketsu?

 Kurihara meets the Author one final time.
 He says: case closed, except for one thing.

-He points to a detail in the Tokyo house floor plan that nobody examined: a small interior window between the living room and the first-floor bedroom.
+He points to a detail in the Tokyo house floor plan that nobody examined.
+A small interior window sits between the living room and the first-floor bedroom.

 Interior windows destroy privacy.
 They exist for one purpose: observation.
-Keita’s letter describes him as a heroic figure who built the houses to protect his family.
-But Kurihara asks whether Keita was actually a prisoner himself, a man trapped by the Katabuchi family and watched constantly by Ayano through that observation window.
+Keita's letter describes him as a heroic figure who built the houses to protect his family.
+But Kurihara asks whether Keita was a prisoner himself.
+He may have been a man trapped by the Katabuchi family and watched constantly by Ayano through that observation window.

 The possibility inverts the narrative of Chapter Four entirely.
-What Keita presented as a story of agency and sacrifice may be a story of coercion with a heroic gloss painted over it.
+Keita presented a story of agency and sacrifice.
+It may be a story of coercion with a heroic gloss painted over it.

 And then Kurihara notes the other unresolved thread: the dismembered body from Chapter One remains completely unidentified.
 Keita's confession accounts for Kyoichi Miyae's intact body.
 It says nothing about the person who was dismembered, whose left hand is somewhere nobody has looked.